What Is Church Membership?

-New City’s mission is that we exist to glorify God by making disciples through the gospel, in community, and on mission.
+New City’s purpose is that we exist to glorify God by making disciples who change the world around them.

 As Christians, we are members of God’s household (Eph.
 2:19) called to function, participate, and minister in a particular place within the body of Christ.
 A healthy body requires that each partner function properly.
 A healthy church requires the same—members who are sacrificially committed and well-equipped to do the works of service that God has prepared in advance for us to do (Eph.
 2:10; 4:12).
 New City Church holds its members in high regard; we expect them to live as missionaries of the Gospel to the culture.
 God, in His sovereignty, placed us in Alma/Bacon County, among these people, in this century, for a reason (Acts 17:26-27).

 Being a member of New City Church is really about being part of a family.
 All members are disciples of Jesus, unified by their identity in Christ.
 This unity is expressed in the way they collaborate in loving God, loving fellow Christians, and loving non-Christians.
 Members who enter into a covenant with their local church are called to a higher degree of responsibility and service.
 At the same time, the elders and deacons are covenanted to assist them first and foremost—to love and lead, provide counsel and aid, and pray for, teach, and guide them.